qfjp/silverscreen.nvim/README.md

 * Colors should be used sparingly
 * Boilerplate should fade into the background (low contrast)
 * Comments & logic should be visible (high contrast)
-* Constants should have some color (know when you're using magic values)
-* The current line should have little to no color (focus on writing)